marjash/ORMparser/README.md

 # About

-This ORM helps to read and write data from XML, JSON and CSV files
+This ORM helps to read and write data from XML, JSON, CSV files and Database